The Descent of Man, and Selection in Relation to Sex: Part II and III: Sexual selection

 Darwin argued that the female peahen chose to mate with the male peacock who she believed had the most beautiful plumage.

 Part II of the book begins with a chapter outlining the basic principles of sexual selection, followed by a detailed review of many different taxa of the kingdom Animalia which surveys various classes such as molluscs and crustaceans.
 The tenth and eleventh chapters are both devoted to insects, the latter specifically focusing on the order Lepidoptera, the butterflies and moths.
 The remainder of the book shifts to the vertebrates, beginning with cold blooded vertebrates (fishes, amphibians and reptiles) followed by four chapters on birds.
 Two chapters on mammals precede those on humans.
 Darwin explained sexual selection as a combination of "female choosiness" and "direct competition between males".

-In the Descent of Man, Darwin wrote that by choosing tools and weapons over the years, "man has ultimately become superior to woman", but Blackwell's argument for women's equality went largely ignored until the 1970s when feminist scientists and historians began to explore Darwin.
+In the Descent of Man, Darwin wrote that by choosing tools and weapons over the years, "man has ultimately become superior to woman", but Antoinette Blackwell's argument for women's equality went largely ignored until the 1970s when feminist scientists and historians began to explore Darwin.

 As recently as 2004, Griet Vandermassen, aligned with other Darwinian feminists of the 1990s and early 2000s (decade), wrote that a unifying theory of human nature should include sexual selection.

 But then the "opposite ongoing integration" was promoted by another faction as an alternative in 2007.

 Nonetheless, Darwin's explanation of sexual selection continues to receive support from both social and biological scientists as "the best explanation to date".